MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 AW: Yeah.
 So that was pretty cool, and...
 {: .interviewer }

 MK: Well, what I enjoyed hearing you play that kind of stuff, not just the Beefheart stuff, but the sort of Beefheart-influenced, uh, "Henry stuff" and whatnot, is how perfectly matched your approach and tone was for that kind of music.
-Like, I listened to [Rockette Morton](https://en.wikipedia.org/wiki/Rockette_Morton), his bass playing on Trout Mask, and I see a taste of lineage...
+Like, I listened to [Rockette Morton&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Rockette_Morton), his bass playing on Trout Mask, and I see a taste of lineage...
 {: .interviewee }

 AW: A parallel universe!
 [Laughs]